-4.5.2.2 Commercial framework for residential flexibility services
+4.5.1.1 Commercial framework for residential flexibility services

-We are partnering with Orion to develop and trial flexibility services for residential customers - services that encourage customers to shift electricity use away from busy periods on the network.
-We will be working with flexibility providers to trial flexibility services in 2024.
+We have partnered with Orion to engage trial flexibility services for residential consumers - services that encourage consumers to shift electricity use away from busy periods on the network.
+We have been working with three shortlisted flexibility providers to trial flexibility services in 2024 and will continue to do so in 2025.

-As part of the work program we have developed a commercial framework and models for Distribution networks to trade residential flexibility services.
+As part of the project, we developed a commercial framework and models for distribution networks to trade residential flexibility services.
 This includes a framework for deciding when flexibility services will provide a viable alternative to traditional services and how much an EDB can pay for purchasing flexibility services.
 The framework also provides different tariff structures for trading flexibility and a methodology for calculating price signals and payment budgets for the direct purchase of flexibility.